tryelixir/elixir-py/examples/apps/vapi-chatbot/README.md

 ngrok http --domain=elixir-py-vapi-chatbot.ngrok.app 8000
 ```

 Set the resultant URL in your env file as `SERVER_URL`.
+If not set, the script will hit the production server `https://elixir-chat-app.onrender.com`.
 Then, run the script to call the Vapi agent:

 ```bash
 poetry run python scripts/call_vapi_agent.py